dvreeze/tryjava/README.md

 + "FP light" is well supported now in Java, e.g. due to record types, immutable collections (e.g. Guava) and *Streams*
 + Java has no "implicits", so in Java we are stuck with reflection

-So other than implicits versus reflection, Java does fine in the points that I like and benefited from in Scala.
+So other than implicits versus reflection, Java for the most part does fine in the points that I like and benefited from in Scala.
 In particular, the above-mentioned "yaidom" XML library could also be ported to Java 21 without too much effort.

 ### Different philosophies of Scala and Java